Interior-Point-based H2 Controller Synthesis for Compartmental Systems: Introduction

+$H_2$ and linear quadratic regulator (LQR) performance are two important performance criteria in the control field.
+LQR performance characterizes the system cost by a quadratic function, while $H_2$ performance reflects the energy (variance) of the system output under unit-variance white-noise input.
+It can be shown that these two performance metrics are mathematically equivalent.
 Recently, the $H_2$ and LQR control with the positive constraint have attracted many researchers in the control community.
-Deaecto and Geromel\cite{Deaecto} proposed an iterative linear matrix inequality (ILMI) approach that can generate a solution sequence with non-increasing $H_2$ performance, thus guaranteeing convergence to a sub-optimal point.
+Deaecto and Geromel \cite{Deaecto} proposed an iterative linear matrix inequality (ILMI) approach that can generate a solution sequence with non-increasing $H_2$ performance, thus guaranteeing convergence to a sub-optimal point.
 Furthermore, Ebihara et al. \cite{ebihara2019h_} derived the upper bound and the lower bound of the optimal $H_2$ performance using semidefinite programming (SDP).
 Recently, Yang et al.\cite{yang2022linear} proposed a projection-based LQR control of positive systems and showed it outperforms the methods in \cite{Deaecto}.
 As a special kind of positive systems, some results have been obtained on the stabilization of compartmental systems recently.
-Valcher and Zorzan\cite{valcher2018state,valcher2016continuous} thoroughly studied the stabilization of compartmental systems and provided feasible approaches to find the stabilized controller under different circumstances.
-In our recent work \cite{yang2024h2}, the optimal $H_2$ control of continuous-time compartmental systems was discussed, but the algorithm is first-order without convergence guarantee.
+Valcher and Zorzan \cite{valcher2018state} and Leenheer and Aeyels \cite{de2001stabilization} thoroughly studied the stabilization of compartmental systems and provided feasible approaches to find the stabilized controller under different circumstances.
+Different from previous works, we are interested in reducing the effects of disturbances on system outputs for a compartmental system that preserves physical property.
+In our recent work \cite{yang2024h2}, the optimal $H_2$ control of continuous-time compartmental systems was discussed, but the algorithm alternating direction method of multipliers (ADMM) is first-order without convergence guarantee.
 Meanwhile, the discrete-time case is still missing, and more efficient computation methods, including higher-order algorithms, remain to be developed.
 This motivates our research in this paper.